san-sei/documents/content/en/docs/mobileapp/use_app.md

   <div class="card-column">
     <div class="step-text" >
       <div class="card-body">
-        <p>Enter a name for your smartphone in the popup window on your computer screen and press OK to connect your smartphone to the IDmelon Pairing Tool.</p>
+        <p>Enter a name for your smartphone in the popup window on your computer screen and press OK to connect your smartphone to the {{< params "IDmelon" >}} Pairing Tool.</p>
       </div>
     </div>
   </div>